SuedOnAIM/RF_Template_KillSounds/README.md

 Q: Can I request a kill sound?

 A: You can, and you will be ignored.
 The point of releasing the template was so other people could make their own kill sound without begging me for one.

+Q: Help!
+I don't know what I'm doing! :(

+A: Skill issue.
+I made this template to be as easy to use as possible.
+Go watch Unity tutorials on YouTube if you can't even manage to import an audio file on your own.